AlGepe/OmniSnippets_JS/docs/generalTips/migration/customJsForMigrators.rst

 In contrast, V2 uses a declarative paradigm: a block or group is only shown when its visibility condition evaluates to true.
 For this reason, you might need to adjust the conditions and their logic somewhat.

-For the case of alternative content, V1's CustomJS mostly relied on cascaded `if` (or `switch`) statements.
+For the case of alternative content, V1's CustomJS mostly relied on cascaded ``if`` (or ``switch``) statements.
 Understand the logic for each case of alternative content to properly implement it as visibility conditions.
-Likely, the case in the `else`-block of a cascaded conditional statement will be the first piece of alternative content.
+Likely, the case in the ``else``-block of a cascaded conditional statement will be the first piece of alternative content.

 Adding text and images with CustomJS
 ------------------------------------

 In V1, text and images in calculators were achieved by inserting HTML snippets into the calculator with the :ref:`ctx.addHtml <addhtml>` function.

-For text, simply rewrite the text content of the HTML into :ref:`text blocks <textblocks>`, keeping in mind the possible need for formatting in Markdown or LaTeX.
+For text, simply rewrite the text content of the HTML into :ref:`text blocks <textblocks>`, keeping in mind the possible need for formatting in :ref:`Markdown <calculatorStructureV2Markdown>` or LaTeX.
 Use text block chunks and variants where useful and appropriate.
+Remember that you can use :ref:`dynamic prints <calculatorv2dynamicprintfunctions>` to interpolate variable values into text blocks.

 For images, you must copy the URL and alt text to an :ref:`image block <imageblocks>` (keeping in mind the guidelines in place for :ref:`image alt texts <textStylingGuideAltText>`).
 Rewrite the alt text to meet guidelines if it doesn't meet them.
-If some text is shown with the image (typically inside a `<caption>` tag), you can use that for the image block's "caption" field.
+If some text is shown with the image (typically inside a ``<caption>`` tag), you can use that for the image block's "caption" field.